navn0306/JDBCEmployeePayroll/README.md

 Ability to update the salary i.e. the base pay for Employee Terisa to 3000000.00 and sync it with Database.

 UseCase4 -
-Ability to update the salary i.e. the base pay for Employee Terisa to 3000000.00 and sync it with Database using JDBC PreparedStatement
+Ability to update the salary i.e. the base pay for Employee Terisa to 3000000.00 and sync it with Database using JDBC PreparedStatement.